Hiroreco/enreco-archive/recap-data/chapter1/day1/nodes/ina-c1d1.md

 _Ina's_ introduction to the journey began much like everyone else's: waking up in the blindingly white box, disoriented and uncertain.
 Yet, her experience set her apart as she remained calm.
-Unlike Peasant Da Bae's dramatic exclamations or Tam's barrage of questions, Ina approached the situation with a quiet sense of detachment, simply observing and taking it all in.
+Unlike Peasant The Bae's dramatic exclamations or Tam's barrage of questions, Ina approached the situation with a quiet sense of detachment, simply observing and taking it all in.
 Perhaps this was her nature—to remain composed and collected, even in the face of chaos.

 [How is she so calm?](#embed:https://www.youtube.com/live/THllQCVOYzY?t=240s)